Etsy: Advertising requirements

 In February 2020, Etsy announced a new "risk free" product advertising program, replacing an existing system allowing sellers to purchase ads on platforms such as Google Shopping from within Etsy.
-The company will automatically purchase advertising for products on "high-traffic" websites, with sales generated by these leads subject to a 15% cut of revenue from the total of the order.
-Etsy expected at least "1 in 10" leads to come from these ads.
-All sellers will be automatically opted into this program, but sellers with an annual revenue of $10,000 or higher (which will be subject to a 12% cut instead) are required to participate and may not opt out.
-The system has faced criticism from sellers, who have characterized the new system as a means for the company to further siphon revenue from its sellers.
+The company will automatically purchase advertising for products on "high-traffic" websites.
+Actual product sales generated by this type of lead generation are subject to a 15% cut of revenue from the total of the purchase order.
+Etsy expected at least "1 in 10" leads to come from this online advertising.
+All sellers will be automatically opted into this program, but sellers with an annual revenue of $10,000 or higher will be subject to a 12% cut instead and are required to participate with no opt out.
+The system has faced criticism from sellers, who have characterized the new system as a means for the company to grab revenue from its sellers.
+However, Etsy has been celebrated for giving sellers the necessary support to turn their handmade hobby into a business.
+Etsy does this, by turning foundational business concepts into digital e-commerce processes.

 Permanence of reviews

 Etsy reviews are permanent, and Etsy does not fact-check reviews.
-Many sellers have complained about false or misleading statements in reviews.
+Many sellers have complained about false or misleading statements in reviews.(Note) Reviews can be removed by fully refunding the buyer's money and cancelling the sale.